paulshuker/coppafisher/docs/diagnostics.md

-Diagnostics specific to the methods are found in the Method tab above.
+Diagnostics specific to the methods are found in the [method](stitch.md) tab.

 ## Viewer

 The Viewer is coppafish's flagship way of viewing final results.
 It is a fast, three-dimensional view of gene reads found by coppafish.
-The view is powered by <a href="https://github.com/napari/napari" target="_blank">napari</a>.
+The application is run through [napari](https://github.com/napari/napari).

 ### Opening